 If you want to avoid the headache and hassles of the airport then read on.
-I’ve collected the 7 best Airport Travel Tips designed to optimize your experience at the airport.
-If you follow these simple, but effective methods, your airport experience will greatly improve, your stress levels with decrease, and you might actually enjoy yourself.
+I’ve collected the 7 of the best Airport Travel Tips ever uttered.
+These airport tips and tricks are specifically designed to optimize your experience at the airport.
+If you follow these simple, but effective methods, your time at the airport will greatly improve, your stress levels with decrease, and you might actually enjoy yourself!

 You’ve planned out an amazing vacation or you are thrilled because it’s your first business trip to New York City.
 But on the way to the airport you hit traffic.
 When you arrive, you can’t find a cheap place to park your car and the parking shuttle takes way too long.